gwinndr/MusicTransformer-Pytorch/README.md

 ```
 python train.py -output_dir rpr --rpr
 ```
 You can additonally specify both a weight and print modulus that determine what epochs to save weights and what batches to print.
+The weights that achieved the best loss and the best accuracy (separate) are always stored in results, regardless of weight modulus input.

 ### Evaluation
 You can evaluate a model using;